Intera/typo3-extension-cacheopt/Documentation/Developer/Index.rst

 Register plugins and content types
 ----------------------------------

+**Please note that this is only a workaround for Extensions that do not properly handle caching.** It is not optimal because it clears the cache of all pages where the related plugin is used.
+Do not use in sites with high performance requirements!

 The cacheopt Extension needs to know which tables belong to which content type or which plugin type.
 This information is stored in the :php:`CacheOptimizerRegistry`.